 The patient perspective is also crucial to our investigations, so we engage with patients in two ways.
 We will involve the patient and their family at the centre of the patient safety incident we are investigating.
 For incidents where this is not possible or additional patient perspective is needed, we will also involve Experts by Lived Experience as specialist advisors.

 Investigation teams within local NHS trusts are crucial to our process.
 They are the first people to determine what happened and why through early internal investigations.

-We'll often work with a local liaison officer.
+We often work with a trust’s local liaison officer.
 They can provide updates on the status of their investigation, what they have found so far and provide access to key evidence.